Pricing to be used as a guideline - rates may fluctuate between weekday and weekends.

 Day 5: Seoul (B)

-This morning you will be transferred by private vehicle and driver to the airport for your onward flight.
+This morning after check out, you will be transferred to the airport by your driver (no guide) for your onward flight.

 TOUR INCLUSIONS: